Not registered yet?

 Gigawatt (GW)

 A measure of electrical power equal to one thousand megawatts.
-GWh represents the number of gigawatts produced or consumed in an hour.
+Gigawatt hour (GWh) represents the number of gigawatts produced or consumed in an hour.

 GT